6 Secrets To Unlocking Your Child's Talent

-Coyle spent two years bouncing between nine of the world’s greatest talent hotbeds—tiny, magical places that produce huge numbers of world-class performers in sports, art, music, and math.
+Coyle spent two years bouncing around nine of the world’s greatest talent hotbeds—tiny, magical places that produce huge numbers of world-class performers in sports, art, music and math.
 And what he found is that parents have been sold an incorrect picture as to how genius happens.
-Immense talent isn’t written into kids’ DNA, Coyle says, it’s the result of a distinctive and powerful pattern, a pattern that combines three elemental forces: targeted methods of practicing, specific methods of motivating, and coaching.
+Immense talent isn’t written into kids’ DNA, Coyle says.
+It’s the result of a distinctive and powerful pattern, a pattern that combines three elemental forces: targeted methods of practicing, specific methods of motivating, and coaching.

 Understand that all practice is not created equal—not by a long shot.
-The talent hotbeds have long known a crucial fact that science is just discovering: skill-acquisition skyrockets when we operate on the edge of our abilities, making errors and correcting them—a state called “deep practice.”
-The takeaway: mistakes aren’t verdicts; they’re information we use to build fast, fluent skill circuits.
-Kids who are able to see errors as fuel for learning, rather than setbacks, are the ones that eventually become geniuses.
+The talent hotbeds have long known a crucial fact that science is just discovering: Skill-acquisition skyrockets when we operate on the edge of our abilities, making errors and correcting them—a state called “deep practice.”
+The takeaway: Mistakes aren’t verdicts; they’re information we use to build fast, fluent skill circuits.
+Kids who are able to see errors as fuel for learning, rather than setbacks, are the ones who eventually become geniuses.